rsignell-usgs/ioos_training/README.md

 * [Download zipfile](https://github.com/rsignell-usgs/ioos_training/archive/master.zip)

 ### 3: Try running the notebooks!
- I've created a short youtube video (3 minutes long) that shows how to run the notebook: https://www.youtube.com/watch?v=QvpUHQqCvV0
+ I've created a short youtube video (3 minutes long) that shows how to run the notebooks: https://www.youtube.com/watch?v=QvpUHQqCvV0

 If you type launcher and the command is not recognized, type conda install launcher to install the launcher and try again.